Daniel Chamberlain, Gatineau Park patroller

 Combining my volunteer commitment, NCC's passion, and the park we all love is a great way to create positive social experiences.

-Whether they patrol Gatineau Park, act as safety monitors for NOKIA Sunday Bikedays, or help maintain Maplelawn Garden, our volunteers are precious and essential.
+Whether they patrol Gatineau Park, act as safety monitors for NCC Weekend Bikedays, or help maintain Maplelawn Garden, our volunteers are precious and essential.
 They are our eyes and ears in the field, and they are our best ambassadors.

 To our dear volunteers, thank you for everything!